toodyann/toodyann/README.md

 ---

-## 🚀 Featured Projects
+# 🚀 Featured Projects

 ### 🔥 TodTube
-YouTube-inspired video platform with modern UI/UX.
+YouTube-inspired platform with a modern UI/UX experience.

 ### 💬 Nymo
 Next-generation messenger app built as a modern PWA.